 drop-in improv workshops

-In addition to our main 8 week improv classes & courses we also offer these shorter standalone workshops including beginners taster days, online drop-ins and real life drop-ins.
+In addition to our main 8 week improv classes & courses we also offer these shorter standalone workshops including beginners taster days, drop-ins and outside workshops.

 Topics include Beginners Taster Days, Listening, Yes And, Spontaneity, Character, Story, Short-Form, Long-Form, Emotional Connection, Being Obvious, Who What Where, Game of the Scene, Stagecraft, Scenes and more.